SARAB0297/Clustering_4/README.md

 Clustering Analysis on Seeds Dataset
 This project explores clustering techniques on the Seeds dataset using various preprocessing methods.
 We evaluate the performance of K-Means, Hierarchical Clustering, and KMeans Shift, alongside different levels of data preprocessing such as normalization, transformation, and PCA.

-🔗 Google Colab

-You can view and run the notebook here:

 Open in Google Colab
 📊 Dataset
 Name: Seeds Dataset